grafana/beyla/docs/sources/network/config.md

 | `agent_ip` | `BEYLA_NETWORK_AGENT_IP` | string | (not set) |

 Allows overriding the reported `beyla.ip` attribute on each metric.
-If not set, Beyla automatically detects its own IP from the specified network interface (see next property).
+If not set, Beyla automatically detects its own IP address from the specified network interface (see next property).

 | YAML             | Environment variable           | Type   | Default    |
 | ---------------- | ------------------------------ | ------ | ---------- |
 | `agent_ip_iface` | `BEYLA_NETWORK_AGENT_IP_IFACE` | string | `external` |

-Specifies which interface should Beyla use to pick its own IP address to set the value of the `beyla.ip` attribute.
+Specifies which interface Beyla should use to pick its own IP address to set the value of the `beyla.ip` attribute.
 Accepted values are: `external` (default), `local`, or `name:<interface name>` (e.g. `name:eth0`).

 If the `agent_ip` configuration property is set, this property has no effect.